hlq1025/Calculator_YACC/readme.md

-Introduction
+1.Introduction
-Compiling principle exercise
+compiling principle exercise
 this exercise is using flex and yacc to develop a calculator.flex is a lexical analyzer,and yacc is a parser. this project contains cal.l and cal.y. cal.l describe lexical rules and cal.y describe grammar rules.

-Dependencies
+2.Dependencies
 bison
 flex

-How to use
+3.How to Use
 sudo apt-get install flex
 sudo apt-get install bison
 flex cal.l
 bison -d cal.y
 gcc -o cal cal.tab.c lex.yy.c -ly -lm -lfl
+./cal

+4.Current Support Operator
++
+-
+*
+/
+阶乘
+幂运算
+正弦
+余弦
+正切
+对数
+指数